tvdherik/hfmc/README.md

 A Hypersonic Facility Modelling Code

 ### Notes
 hfmc utilises the [gdtk](https://gdtk.uqcloud.net/) and the [Eilmer](https://gdtk.uqcloud.net/docs/eilmer/about/) CFD capability to model hypersonic ground test facilitity in high fidelity in 1D or 2D-axisymmetric models.
+Using the power of the compressible flow functionality implemented in the gdtk, hfmc can model everything from supersonic shock tubes to hypersonic expansion tube facilities.

 ### Setup
 1. Clone the repository.